101 Email Signature Templates

 With mobiles in mind

 Did you know that 51% of all emails are opened on a mobile device and that iOS is the most popular email client?
-Whenever you send an email, there is a high chance that it will be read on a smartphone or tablet, so it is in your best interest to make sure that your email signature looks great across all devices.
-Oh, and “Sent from my iPhone” does not count as a proper signature!
+Whenever you send an email, there is a high chance that it will be read on a mobile, so it is in your best interest to make sure that your email signature looks great across all devices.
+Oh, and “Sent from my iPhone” does not count as a proper email footer design!

 Example mobile email signature templates